 About Soar Art Therapy

-Soar Art Therapy is a Melbourne based mental health service founded by Vicki Soar, a registered art psychotherapist who is passionate about the transformative power of art in supporting emotional wellbeing and personal growth.
+Soar Art Therapy is a Melbourne-based mental health service founded by Vicki Soar, a registered art psychotherapist and approved victim services counsellor.

 -